routegy/routegy-docs/app/docs/topic/patterns.md

 The following is the same pattern rendered by Routegy.
 <CaptionedImage
   src="/images/patterns/office-printer-problem-pattern-preview.png"
-  alt="Image of a 'Printer issue' form generated from the Routegy schema defined above" width="85%"
+  alt="A 'Printer issue' form generated from the Routegy schema defined above" width="85%"
 />